-I find it pretty interesting that within the past 13 years or so the number of debates between whether Agile development methodologies are better than the approaches of more Waterfall methodologies and vice versa have risen.
-I find it even more amusing at how passionately these debates can get.
+I find it pretty interesting that within the past 13 years or so, the number of debates regarding whether Agile development methodologies are better than Waterfall methodologies or not have risen.
+I find it even more amusing at how passionately these debates can get!

 Quality, is a word that conjures up different images in the minds of people.
 “Thinking About Quality”, a book written by two of William Edwards Deming’s proteges, said that quality means different things to different people.
 That said, everone knows quality when they see it.
 Quality is something that you’ll recognize whether it be quality in the way a restaurant operates to the way a piece of software allows you to do your work.
 This is because quality doesn’t only meet your expectations, it tends to exceed it.
 It doesn’t have to exceed your expectations by much – just enough to leave you “pleasantly surprised and delighted.”
 It is a great feeling when you’ve experienced a service or a product of high quality.

 In the area of Software Development, “Quality” is an illussive thing.
 Continue reading

 Yes I know this one has nothing to do with software quality.
 And I’m sure some of you wonder, “Where’s that post on Data Warehouse testing?”
 To the second point.
 Plainly, I’ve been busy with the new job and trying to keep up with this blog has been really challenging.
 I’ve managed to complete about 75% of the post on data warehouse testing – writing a little every other week on it but then this topic came up and I really had to take a break from the data warehouse testing post to write this one up.
 I’ll get that data warehouse post up I promise.